JPG To PDF

 Guide & overview

 Converting JPG images into a PDF is a daily task for anyone who works with scans, photos, whiteboards, or screenshots.
 PDF is a convenient packaging format because it preserves layout, is easy to share, and opens reliably across devices.
 The most common mistake is ignoring sequence.
 If you want a story told in order, arrange images before conversion.
 If pages are numbered files, ensure numeric sorting is correct.
 If you rely on alphabetical sorting, remember that “10” can sort before “2” unless you use zero padding.
 Image resolution drives output quality.
 A small JPG stretched across a full printed page can look soft.
 Conversely, enormous images embedded in a PDF can create unnecessarily large files.
 If you know the destination, tune resolution intentionally: screen, print, or archive.
 Color and lighting also matter.
 Photos taken in yellow indoor lighting may look fine on your phone but odd in a formal PDF.
 For documentation, consider mild color correction before conversion.
 For quick sharing, prioritize speed and clarity over perfection.
 Docsdom’s JPG-to-PDF workflow focuses on simplicity: select images, confirm order, export.
 The interface is designed for both single-image conversions and multi-image packets.
 Compression interacts with PDF size.
 If your PDF is too large, compress images first or reduce dimensions.
 If you need maximum fidelity, keep high-resolution sources and avoid double compression.
 For teams, JPG-to-PDF is often the bridge between capture and distribution.
 A field worker photographs forms, converts to PDF, and emails a single attachment.
 A teacher collects homework photos and compiles a packet.
 A designer exports slides as images and assembles a portfolio PDF.
 Accessibility note: a PDF made only from images may not contain selectable text.
 If you need selectable text, add OCR in a separate step.
-Docsdom includes an OCR tool route for that workflow.
+Docsdom includes an OCR tool for that workflow.

 FAQ